-Everything We Do Is Based on the Things Most Important to You
+Everything We Do We Base on the Things Most Important to You

-Whether you’re one of our Online-Only clients or receiving our full suite of multichannel services … you likely have very specific needs – like bringing down the costs of building your list.
+Whether you’re one of our online clients or receiving our full suite of multichannel services … you likely have very specific needs.
+You likely need to bring down the costs of building your list.
 Meeting an ambitious budget.
 Selling season tickets for your performances.
 Launching a successful capital campaign.
 Recruiting enough citizens to enact new laws.
 Reactivating lapsed donors at far less cost.
 Segmenting and stewarding your new online supporters.
 Doubling the size of donors making automated donations every month.

 And those are the results that Avalon delivers.